iwi-se/Basic-Programming-Paradigms/SUBMISSIONS.md

 Use this template to report an Issue that is not covered under the provided templates
 [Other Issue](https://github.com/BPP-Thesis-Artifact/Files-Public/issues/new?template=other_issue.yml

-Check your issue at any time to see status updated.
-If your issue is labeled with "status: needs-info", please add additional information by editing the issue body instead of providing information in a comment.
+Check your issue periodically to see if its status has changed.
+If your issue is marked with “Status: needs-info,” please add additional information by editing the text of the issue rather than providing the information in a comment.

 # Note
 This repository does not support Pull-Request based submissions at this time